GregPDesSCH/ToronHot_Dog/README.md

 **API Key**

-1. To retrieve the API key you'll need, use the following two links:
+1. To retrieve the API key you'll need, use the following link:

 [https://developers.google.com/maps/documentation/javascript/get-api-key](https://developers.google.com/maps/documentation/javascript/get-api-key)

 *Do NOT share this API key with anyone.*

 2. Create a file called *application.yml* in the config folder.